simpleid/simpleid.github.io/docs/2/installing.md

 ---

+{% panel 'note' %}
-<div class="note" markdown="span">If you are upgrading from SimpleID 1.0 or earlier, the [migration page](/docs/2/migrating/)
-contains more information on the migration process.</div>
+If you are upgrading from SimpleID 1.0 or earlier, the [migration page](/docs/2/migrating/) contains more information on the migration process.
+{% endpanel %}

 ## 1. Download SimpleID using composer